Lakshman Phal: The Amazing Fruit You Need to Discover

 Can children eat Lakshman Phal?

-Ripe pulp is generally safe in small amounts for children above 2 years.
-Avoid giving them seeds or leaf-based preparations.
+Ripe pulp is generally considered safe in moderation for children over 2 years old.
+You must ensure all seeds are removed and avoid giving them leaf-based preparations.

 References